-- Description of the Implementation Methodology for Separate Accounting of PP "Post of Serbia" Belgrade for the year 2022. - Appendix to the Implementation Description. - Regulatory Reports Tables 1-13. - Regulation on statistics and norms in technological phases in work processes. - New model of the Cost-based Calculation Methodology. - Gross Balance Sheet for the year 2022. - Independent Auditor's Report for the year 2022. - Consolidated Auditor's Report for the year 2022. - Business Program of PP "Post of Serbia" for the year 2022. - Report on the degree of implementation of the business program. - Price lists. - Study on the calculation of the WACC rate for the year 2022. - Revenue, product volume, cost, and capital analytics for the year 2022. - Other documentation requested subsequently.
+- Description of the Implementation Methodology for Separate Accounting of PP "Post of Serbia" Belgrade for the year 2023. - Appendix to the Description of the Implementation. - Regulatory Reports Tables 1-13. - New model of the Cost-based Calculation Methodology. - Gross Balance Sheet for the year 2023. - Independent Auditor's Report for the year 2023. - Consolidated Auditor's Report for the year 2023. - Business Program of PP "Post of Serbia" for the year 2024. - Report on the degree of implementation of the business program. - Price lists. - Study on the calculation of the WACC rate for the year 2023. - Revenue, product volume, cost, and capital analytics for the year 2023. - Other documentation requested subsequently.